 The theme for the project will be designed and generated using the Material Theme Builder.
 Open a browser window and navigate to the following URL to access the builder tool:

-Once you have loaded the builder, select the Custom button at the top of the screen and then click on the Primary color block in the Key Colors section to display the color selector.
-From the color selector, choose any color you feel like using as the basis for your theme:
+Once you have loaded the builder, select a wallpaper and click on the Custom button at the top of the screen.
+Next, click on the Primary color circle in the Core colors section to display the color selector.
+From the color selector, choose any color you feel like using as the basis for your theme before clicking on the Close button:

-Review the color scheme in the My Theme panel and make any necessary color adjustments using the Color Key until you are happy with the color slots.
+Review the color scheme in the Your Theme panel and make any necessary color adjustments using the Core colors panel until you are happy with the color slots.
 Once the theme is ready, click on the Export button in the top right-hand corner and select the Jetpack Compose (Theme.kt) option.
 When prompted, save the file to a suitable location on your computer filesystem.
-The theme will be saved as a compressed file named material-theme.zip.
+The theme will be saved as a compressed file named materialtheme.zip.

 - Color.kt